Endowed & Major Gifts

 The Legacy Fund

-Established in honor of the 150th Anniversary, this fund provides annual resources for faculty excellence and financial aid for academically qualified students with demonstrated financial need.
-The 2016-17 Legacy Fund goal is $150,000.
+Established in honor of the 150th Anniversary, this fund provides annual resources for faculty excellence and financial access for academically qualified students with demonstrated financial need.

 Patricia A. McDermott Memorial Fund